XZiar/RayRenderer/OpenGLUtil/README.md

 Normally, it's just a wrapper for OpenGL's subroutine.
 When a subroutine selection is statically specified in `ShaderConfig`, `routinename` become a macro of `funcname` and subroutine definition is gone.
 As a result, all usages of the subroutine will directly go to the specific function, while other selection functions can still be explicitly used.

 If there's any dynamic subroutine, a request of extension `GL_ARB_shader_subroutine` will be placed into the shader.
+Since OpenGLUtil cannot identify ifdef blocks, the request is `enable` rather than `require`, and the compiler should still throw the error when not supported.

 #### Resource Mapping